ArduPilot/ardupilot_wiki/antennatracker/source/docs/connecting-with-gcs.rst

 If using a :ref:`SIK radio <copter:common-sik-telemetry-radio>`
 the Net IDs of the radios connecting the Antenna Tracker to the PC should be different than the Net IDs for the radio connecting the vehicle to the Antenna Tracker.
-Net IDs can be changed by :ref:'configuring <common-configuring-a-telemetry-radio-using-mission-planner>' them in Mission Planner.
+Net IDs can be changed by :ref:`configuring <common-configuring-a-telemetry-radio-using-mission-planner>` them in Mission Planner.

 Connect one more radio and use multi-point SiK radio software
 =============================================================